ubc-subbots/software-start-here/README.md

 * If you get: "docker: error during connect: in the default daemon configuration on Windows, the docker client must be run with elevated privileges to connect: Post "http://%2F%2F.%2Fpipe%2Fdocker_engine/v1.24/containers/create": open //./pipe/docker_engine: The system cannot find the file specified.
 See 'docker run --help'."
 You might want to launch the docker app before you type in terminal commands.

-# Default Installation steps
+# Default Installation Steps in Ubuntu 20.04
-# Git command line tools
+## Git command line tools

-To use Git from the linux command line, follow the install [here](https://linuxize.com/post/how-to-install-git-on-ubuntu-20-04/)
+If Git isn't already installed, follow the steps [here.](https://linuxize.com/post/how-to-install-git-on-ubuntu-20-04/)

-# ROS2 Installation
+## ROS2 Installation

-To install ROS2, follow the tutorial [here](https://docs.ros.org/en/foxy/Installation.html).
-Follow the recommended Debian installation and make sure to download the desktop version.
-You'll see warnings that the repositories are unsigned when running `sudo apt update`.
+To install ROS2, follow the tutorial [here](https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html).
+Make sure to download the recommended desktop version.
+You might see warnings that the repositories are unsigned when running `sudo apt update`.
 This is because the ROS version we are using is outdated, so just append `--allow-insecure-repositories` to the command.

 Next, you will need to install the ROS2 build tools (Colcon) by running `sudo apt install python3-colcon-common-extensions`.
-You can check out the full guide [here](https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Colcon-Tutorial.html?highlight=colcon#install-colcon).

-# Gazebo 11 Installation
+## Gazebo Classic 11 Installation

 Gazebo is a simulation environment which we will be using to test our robot's computer vision and control algorithms.
 Follow the 'alternative installation instructions' below since the script is deprecated.